 The Prostate Cancer Centre is a collaborative institution that together with the Southern Alberta Institute of Urology brings together physicians, nurses and researcher who focus on genitourinary function and disorders.
-This environment is key not only for the multidisciplinary approach on treatment of patients but also for the cutting edge research that takes place.
+This environment is key not only for the multidisciplinary approach to the treatment of patients but also for the cutting edge research that takes place.
 The research department at the Prostate Cancer Centre began operation in 1999.
 Multiple national and international studies have been conducted at the Centre over the past 15 years.

 Current Clinical Trials